musalbas/.me/experience.md

 ## Skills

 Basic skills in:
  - CSS
- - Ruby on Rails
- - Python
  - Java
+ - iOS Development

 Experienced in:
  - Visual Basic.NET for web development
  - Microsoft Office 2007+ (incl.
 Publisher & Access)
  - Adobe Photoshop for Design
  - Software Project Management
+ - HTML for front-end design

 Awesome at:
  - SQL for data-storage and manipulation
- - HTML for front-end design
+ - Problem-solving

+Currently learning (will be completed by March 2014):
+ - Java
+ - iOS Development
+ - CSS
+ - PHP
+ - Ruby (+ on Rails)
+ - JavaScript
+ - jQuery